- Print

 Select the target build file.

-Click the "Set environment variables" button.
+Select the [Set environment variables] button.

-Click "Select."
+Click [Select].

 Others